simarjeet518/jungle/README.md

 5. Create .env file based on .env.example
 6. Put Stripe (test) keys into appropriate .env vars
 7. Run `bin/rails s -b 0.0.0.0` to start the server

-## Stripe Testing

-Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.

-More information in their docs: <https://stripe.com/docs/testing#cards>

 ## Dependencies